reflectoring/reflectoring.github.io/_posts/2021-06-05-profile-specific-logging-spring-boot.md

 ![The Kibana view on logz.io](/assets/img/posts/logzio/kibana.png)

-If you configured your token correctly and then started on of the plain Java applications with the environment variable `LOG_TARGET` set to `LOGZIO`, or the Spring Boot application in the `staging` or `production` profile, you should see the logs in your dashboard.
+If you configured your token correctly and then started one of the plain Java applications with the environment variable `LOG_TARGET` set to `LOGZIO`, or the Spring Boot application in the `staging` or `production` profile, you should see the logs in your dashboard.

 ## Conclusion

 In any investigation of an incident, logs are an invaluable resource.
 No matter what other observability tools you use, you will always look at the logs.

-This means we should put some thought into our logging configuration.
+This means you should put some thought into your logging configuration.

 This tutorial has shown how we can configure a Java application to send logs to the places we want them to be.